 In addition, we would be interested if you have identified a particular area of interest in the field in general and the specific projects in particular.
 You may describe your interest and motivation for your project choices here.

-To help us monitor equality and diversity, we would be grateful if you would complete our monitoring form which can be downloaded from Monitoring form.
-Completion of the form is optional.
-Please e-mail this as a separate attachment to email@example.com with MONITORING in the subject line.
+To help us monitor equality, diversity and inclusion, you must complete and submit our monitoring form which can be downloaded here CDT Monitoring Form.
+Completion of the form is mandatory, your application will not be considered without it.
+Please note that you may respond 'Not disclosed' for any or all questions, but you must still complete and submit the form.
+Please e-mail this as a separate attachment to firstname.lastname@example.org with MONITORING in the subject line.
 Please do NOT attach this to your application.
 The data will be collated and anonymised.
-The individual forms will be seen only be the administrative staff and not those interviewing or supervising.
+Monitoring Forms will be seen only be the administrative staff and not those interviewing or supervising.

 For referees - how to submit your reference

-It would be most helpful if we obtained your reference by 09:00 GMT on Monday 29 April 2019, but we will accept late references.
-We would be grateful if you could comment on the candidate’s suitability for the 4 year PhD in BioDesign Engineering, emphasising their potential for scientific research.
+We would be grateful if you could comment on the candidate’s suitability for the 4-year PhD in BioDesign Engineering, emphasising their potential for scientific research.

 In your reference please can you provide us with applicant’s overall ranking within their cohort.
 We would also be grateful if you could indicate the minimum requirement a candidate would need to achieve to be eligible to undertake a PhD at your institution.
 In addition, if English is not the native language of the applicant, please comment on the applicant’s ability in written and spoken English.